A BRIEF SUMMARY

 With a background in psychology and a career as an elite athlete under my belt, I’m fascinated by the powerful and delicate relationship that exists between mind and body.
 I have an insatiable thirst for exploring the limit of human potential, and in better understanding the (often misunderstood) feelings of fear, self-doubt, vulnerability and courage.
 You can read more about what I believe, and how I help others fulfil their potential here.

-If you’d like to keep up to date on new adventure plans, blogs, and book launches – you can join my mailing list here.
+If you’d like to keep up to date on new adventure plans, blogs, and book launches – you can sign up for the McNewsletter here.

 MORE ABOUT ME